 10.01 Description of the Action Matrix

 The Action Matrix (Figure 1) identifies the range of NRC and licensee actions and the appropriate level of communication for different levels of licensee performance.
 The Action Matrix describes a graded approach for addressing performance issues and was developed with the philosophy that within a certain level of safety performance (e.g., the licensee response band), licensees would address their performance issues without additional NRC engagement beyond the baseline inspection program.
 NRC actions beyond the baseline inspection program will normally occur only if assessment input thresholds are exceeded.
-The NRC’s public “ROP Action Matrix Summary and Current Regulatory Oversight” is updated in accordance with IMC 0306.
+The NRC’s public “ROP Action Matrix Summary and Current Regulatory Oversight” website is updated in accordance with IMC 0306.

 The following terms are used throughout the discussion of the Action Matrix.